greatericontop/weaponmaster/README.md

 Sets the item in hand to any amount.

 **Arguments**
-- **amount** Any signed byte `-128..127`, nonpositive values will delete the item.
-Be careful when moving illegally stacked items around.
+- **amount** ≫ Any signed byte `-128..127`, nonpositive values will delete the item.

+Note: Be careful when moving illegally stacked items around.
+For now, using the hotkey to move them between the offhand and shift clicking will preserve stacks of up to 64 (items stacked to 127 can only be moved to the offhand).
+Also don't put too many illegally stacked items into shulker boxes, since I banned myself once because of that.
+Stacking shulker boxes should be ok.

 ---